autorope/donkeycar/docs/guide/install_software.md

 * Install [git 64 bit](https://git-scm.com/download/win)

-* From the start menu start the Andconda Prompt.
+* From the start menu start the Anaconda Prompt.

 * Change to a dir you would like to use as the head of your projects.